-Data To Dollars is a Management Consulting Firm which specializes in helping organizations create and manage their data monetization programs
+Data To Dollars is a Knowledge Network, Coaching and.
+Management Consulting Firm which specializes in helping organizations create and manage their data monetization programs

 Building a data-driven organization is one of the essential stepping stones towards data monetization use cases and many other advanced revenue generating and competitive edge use cases.
 What are the building blocks?
 What is best practice?
 Data To Dollars frequently invites thought leaders to share their reflections on our new blog.

 Becoming a data-driven organization: Lessons from the field

 Are you afraid of the enormity of the possible?

 Alfredo Jaar’s “Be Afraid of the Enormity of the Possible” neon art work, for me, accurately represents all that is going on right now with organizations striving to embrace the possibilities, the potential and the returns which data tantalizingly promises.
 Today, we witness a fundamental shift from traditional companies to a more modern, digitally centered business where data is the core enabler.

 We are witnessing a shift towards an era where businesses are driven by:

 • Consumers; defining requirements and needs themselves,

 • Unexpected competition; destroying the norms of yesterday with data-powered, light resource and limited physical assets,

 • New opportunities; where successful companies effectively mine data and use it as a source of value, in the midst of relinquishing their asset base to a lean, digital core.